nkrusch/recontext/notes/readme.md

 * Integer domain (or a subset)
 * null values -- unknown

-I use "trace" as a generic term for some tabular data.
+I use "trace" as a generic term for numerical tabular data.
-Could be generated from a program execution, but could also come from other sources.
+A trace could be generated from a program execution (but it could also come from other sources).

 ### Intuitions